I got a new toy!

 HOWEVER.
 I was craving some thick, fluffy, homemade tortilla-y goodness.
 So I busted out the tortilla press and away I went! (ps WOW a hundred pictures of tan-colored tortillas can get real boring real fast.
 BUT HEY there’s a pretty, colorful taco picture at the end.
 So there’s that).

 It’s actually very easy to make your own flour tortillas.
 Especially if you invest in one of these tortilla presses.
 The dough is very springy (much like this pierogi dough) so rolling it out by hand can be a pain.
 And make your arms hurt.
 But when I use the press, the dough is much less likely to spring back on itself and my tortillas are much quicker to make and much better about holding their shape.
-I picked this one up for twenty bucks at Crate and Barrel over Christmas, although before that I’d been eyeing this one from Amazon for quite awhile.
-(It was Christmas.
-It was an impulse buy.
-What can I say).

 All you have to do to transport yourself to homemade tortilla land, though, is throw some flour on your press (or on a cutting board, if you’d rather roll it out by hand with a rolling pin!
 It’ll take a bit longer but works just fine):